 Fishing Miami, South Florida Charter Fishing Guide Miami, and Southeast Florida, is home to some of the best saltwater sportfishing in the world.
 Fishing charter captains come and go, but you will not find a more knowledgeable, experienced and capable fishing guide than Capt.
 Dennis Forgione – a proven waterman.
 Below is a just a taste of what fishing in South Florida and Miami is all about.

-Tuna Fishing Miami Pound for pound, tunas are some of the best fighting fish that swim the ocean blue.
+Pound for pound, Tunas are some of the best fighting fish that swim the ocean blue.
 Our live bait chumming tactics have been proven year after year to produce trophy size migrating through our area.

 Anchored up or drifting over Miami’s numerous wrecks and reefs can produce some of the best action on the water.
 You can find Snapper, Grouper, Cobia and Amberjacks lurking in the depths.
 Miami is home for many sunken shipwrecks.
 Most of them were sunk intentionally in the late 70’s and early 80’s.
 Some boats sunk in the 80’s were confiscated from the government for drug running and sunk in strategic locations.